 This shift stayed with the account throughout the year.
 In August, September and even December, sportswear and casual clothes were still the focal point of the brand’s influencer-sourced content.

-We already know this was something the brand did intentionally to keep up with the change in demand for different types of products.
+We already know this was something the brand did intend to keep up with the change in demand for different types of products.
 So what’s the effect on the user?
 If you’re stuck at home, or working from home, or trying to avoid the gym, then ASOS was showing you content that was valuable to you.

-Maybe you’d discover some new workout clothes, a good Zoom makeup look or something comfortable to brighten your spirits during the global pandemic.
+Maybe you’d discover some new workout clothes, a good Zoom makeup look, or something comfortable to brighten your spirits during the global pandemic.
 ASOS quickly understood that its customers’ lives had been drastically changed.
 It analyzed trends and identified their demands.
 And then it delivered them.

 ASOS also worked with influencers to publish content designed to keep followers interested and engaged.
 Giveaways, tutorials, and educational posts all played a role in this area.

-In November, ASOS collaborated with Leigh Anne Pinnock (@leighannepinnock), a British singer and member of girl group Little Mix.
+In November, ASOS collaborated with Leigh Anne Pinnock (@leighannepinnock), a British singer and member of the girl group Little Mix.
 Leigh Anne worked on her own Style Edit, a type of capsule collection chosen by the influencer from ASOS products.
-Leigh Anne promoted ASOS on her account, did a Q&A session, and helped the brand host a giveaway. and
+Leigh Anne promoted ASOS on her account, did a Q&A session and helped the brand host a giveaway. and

 Giveaways are a great way to boost followers and engagement.
 Participants generally have to follow the brand/influencer accounts and like and/or comment on the giveaway post.
 These new followers might not be around forever, but at least you have the chance to prove to them that your brand’s account is worth following.
 And those likes and comments have a direct impact on your engagement rate.

 Using IGTV, ASOS shared content designed to educate followers about important issues or to engage them with fitness and DIY tutorials.